DClarkFarr/vite-react-state-presentation/README.md

 Cons
 - More XHR queries
 - Subset lists can become stranded and out of date with each other.
+- Need page changes to update (as is)

 ## 4--react-query